ao1codes/brainrot_esolang/README.md

+IF YOU ARE WONDERING WHY THERES ONLY 2 COMMITS, 2 WEEKS AGO I FORCED PUSHED CHANGES ON A DIFFERENT PROJECT DIR WHICH CLEARED ALL MY PREVIOUS COMMITS

 # 🧠 ao1codes' Brainrot Esolang

 A playful little esolang where commands like rizz, yeet, and sus control a number.
 Write loops, print values, and mess with the accumulator to make fun programs.